Yuzawa, Niigata

 Yuzawa (湯沢町, Yuzawa-machi) is a town located in Niigata Prefecture, Japan.
 As of 1 July 2019, the town had an estimated population of 7,926, and a population density of 22.2 persons per km^{2}.
 The total area of the town was 357.29 sqkm.
-The town is famous for its hot springs.
+The town is famous for its hot springs, ski resorts and Snow country.

 Geography

 Yuzawa is located in southwestern Niigata Prefecture, in a mountainous area bordering northern Nagano Prefecture and northern Gunma Prefecture.
 Due to its geographical location between the Sea of Japan and the surrounding Japanese Alps it has one of the highest annual snowfalls in Japan.
 There are numerous ski resorts within the region.
 Mount Naeba (2143 meters) is partly located within the town limits.
 Much of the town is within the borders of either the Jōshin'etsu-kōgen National Park or the Uonuma Renpo Prefectural Park.